Two-pot retirement system

 Before retirement

-Choosing not to withdraw from the savings component of your retirement fund account within any specific period before retirement has no negative implications, as you do not lose your right to withdraw from this component.
+Choosing not to withdraw from the savings component of your retirement account within any specific period before retirement has no negative implications, as you do not lose your right to withdraw from this component.

 At retirement

-It is important to view your retirement fund account holistically when making decisions, even though there may be different rules attached to the different components making up your account.
+It is important to view your retirement account holistically when making decisions, even though there may be different rules attached to the different components making up your account.

 The full value of your retirement component must be used to purchase an annuity, unless the de minimis rule applies.

+The tax treatment of contributions to retirement funds has not changed.
 The tax treatment of contributions to retirement funds will not change following the implementation of the two-pot system.
 Contributions to a retirement fund are tax-deductible up to 27.5% of the greater of taxable income or remuneration (excluding any retirement fund lump sum, withdrawal and/or severance benefits) per tax year, subject to a maximum of R350 000 per tax year.
 Any contributions above the maximum amount will be carried forward to the next tax year.

 If you decide to withdraw from your savings component before you retire, the withdrawal will be taxed at your marginal tax rate.